Pipexlul/Discord-Webhook-Manager/README.md

-# Discord Webhook Manager
+# Github Bulk Actions

-Helper CLI tool that will allow you to easily manager your discord webhooks in multiple github repositories along with other functionality.
+Helper CLI tool that will allow you to easily manage github functionality in a single command that would otherwise require a lot of repetition.

 ## IN DEVELOPMENT

-Current version: 0.2.0
+Current version: 0.3.0

+## Commands

+- add-discord-webhook
+- invite-person